pulumi/tf2pulumi/README.md

 [![Travis CI](https://img.shields.io/travis/pulumi/tf2pulumi.svg?style=for-the-badge)](https://travis-ci.org/pulumi/tf2pulumi)

-Convert Terraform projects to Pulumi Typescript programs.
+Convert Terraform projects to Pulumi TypeScript programs.

 ## Goals

 The goal of `tf2pulumi` is to help users efficiently convert Terraform-managed infrastructure into Pulumi stacks.
-It translates HCL configuration into Pulumi Typescript programs.
+It translates HCL configuration into Pulumi TypeScript programs.
 In the fullness of time, it will also translate Terraform state files into Pulumi checkpoint files.

 ## Installation